Emergency services exist, but you shouldn't expect them to help you.

 It's illegal to drink or import alcohol in Libya.

-If, despite our advice, you decide to consume alcoholic drinks in Libya, be alert to the potential risks around drink spiking and methanol poisoning through consuming alcoholic drinks.
+If, despite our advice, you decide to consume alcoholic drinks in Libya, be alert to the potential risks around drink spiking and methanol poisoning from consuming alcoholic drinks.
 Methanol poisoning incidents occur from time to time, resulting in serious injuries and deaths.

 Get urgent medical attention if you think you or someone else has been drugged.
 Methanol can be used in unregulated alcohol production to lower costs.
 Methanol is highly toxic.
 As little as one shot can be fatal.
 Act quickly if you suspect you, or someone you're travelling with, have been poisoned.